On equicontinuity and tightness of bi-continuous semigroups: Applications

 \begin{prop} Let $(X,\|\cdot\|)$ be a Banach space and $(T(t))_{t\geq 0}$ a $\sigma(X',X)$-bi-continuous semigroup.
 If $(X',\tau_{\operatorname{c}}(X',X))$ is C-sequential, then there is a $\|\cdot\|$-strongly continuous semigroup $(S(t))_{t\geq 0}$ on $X$ such that $S'(t)=T(t)$ for all $t\geq 0$. \end{prop} \begin{proof} If $(X',\tau_{\operatorname{c}}(X',X))$ is C-sequential, then by \prettyref{thm:mixed_cont} (a) and the equivalence (d)$\Leftrightarrow$(g) of \prettyref{prop:mixed_cont} every $T(t)$ is $\sigma(X',X)$-continuous on $\|\cdot\|_{X'}$-bounded sets.
 Hence the existence of $(S(t))_{t\geq 0}$ follows from \cite[Theorem 4.2, p.~158]{farkas2004a}. \end{proof}

 Let us turn to $\mu(X',X)$-bi-continuous semigroups.
 If $(X,\|\cdot\|)$ is a Banach space, then $(X',\|\cdot\|_{X'},\mu(X',X))$ is a Saks space by \prettyref{ex:mixed=submixed} (c).
 Thus \prettyref{ass:standard} (i) and (iii) are fulfilled.
-Again, \prettyref{ass:standard} (ii) is fulfilled by a consequence of the Banach-Steinhaus theorem (see e.g.~\cite[Corollary 2, p.~356]{treves2006}).
+Again, \prettyref{ass:standard} (ii) is fulfilled by a consequence of the Banach--Steinhaus theorem (see e.g.~\cite[Corollary 2, p.~356]{treves2006}).

 \begin{thm} Let $(X,\|\cdot\|)$ be a Banach space and $(T(t))_{t\geq 0}$ a $\mu(X',X)$-bi-continuous semigroup on $X'$. \begin{enumerate} \item[(a)] If $X$ is an SWCG space, or a weakly sequentially complete space with an almost shrinking basis, then $(T(t))_{t\geq 0}$ is quasi-$\mu(X',X)$-equicontinuous. \item[(b)] If $X$ is an SWCG Schur space, e.g.~a separable Schur space, then $(T(t))_{t\geq 0}$ is quasi-$\mu(X',X)$-equicontinuous and quasi-$(\|\cdot\|_{X'},\mu(X',X))$-equitight. \end{enumerate} \end{thm} \begin{proof} Due to \prettyref{ex:mixed_top} (c) we have $\gamma(\|\cdot\|_{X'},\mu(X',X))=\mu(X',X)$.
 Part (a) follows from \prettyref{prop:mixed_equicont_main} (a) combined with \prettyref{rem:mixed_equicont} (c) if $X$ is an SWCG space.
 If $X$ is a weakly sequentially complete space with an almost shrinking basis, then \prettyref{thm:mixed_equicont_main} (a) in combination with \prettyref{rem:mackey_mazur} (c) yields part (a).